0xKolten/hacking-stellar-python-edition/1-accounts.md

 Extra reading: [Security Guide – How To Protect Yourself From Scammers](https://www.stellar.org/blog/stellar-security-guide-protect-scammers/).

-Another important distinction to make, is that accounts can exist on the Stellar main net (the one with real money) or they can exist on the Stellar testnet (using fake money).
+Another important distinction to make, is that accounts can exist on the Stellar mainnet (the one with real money) or they can exist on the Stellar testnet (using fake money).
 Throughout these chapters the accounts we create will exist on testnet, because that's what it's for.. testing!
-When creating Stellar applications, it is always best to start on testnet and move to main net later when you're ready for production.
+When creating Stellar applications, it is always best to start on testnet and move to mainnet later when you're ready for production.
 A quick guide on testnet ettiquite can be found [here](https://www.stellar.org/developers/guides/concepts/test-net.html).

 ### Create an Account

-Before we can do anything fun, we'll need a Stellar testnet account.
+Before we can do anything fun, we'll need a Stellar account.
 Let's generate our first keypair with the following script:

 ``` python
 from stellar_sdk import Keypair